-If America's No.1, Who's No. 2?
+If America's No. 1, Who's No. 2?
 European Nations Compete For The, Uh, Honor

 International

-If America's No.1, Who's No. 2?
+If America's No. 1, Who's No. 2?
 European Nations Compete For The, Uh, Honor

 The Netherlands was the first to ask to be second ... but they certainly weren't the last.